meet mark burrows

 During the summer of 2013, I was the recipient of a fellowship from the Witter Bynner Poetry Foundation, which sponsored my residency at the Santa Fe Art Institute.
 During that residency, I completed work on a forthcoming volume, in translation, of the poems of the German Jewish poet Hilde Domin (1909-2006).
 Selected poems from this collection will be published in Metamorphoses, Reunion, and other journals.

 My teaching and writing interests focus on the intersection of literature, and above all poetry, and the spiritual quest.
 In particular, I am drawn to the way mystics' writings engage modern readers with enduring questions related to human "being."
 Poetry is a steady part of my own imaginative and creative life, and writing poems remains a vital dimension of my life and work.
 This practice nourishes my capacities to be present to the wildness and beauty of the world, its unpredictability, its capacity to startle us.
 Writing keeps me open to the flow of life all around me.
-In recent years I have also served as poetry editor for the journal Spiritus: A Journal for Christian Spirituality (Johns Hopkins University Press).
+I currently serve as Poetry Editor for the journal Spiritus: A Journal for Christian Spirituality (Johns Hopkins University Press), and as Associate Editor for Poetry for the journal ARTS: The Arts in Religious and Theological Studies.
+In August, I also took on new responsibilities as Series Editor for Paraclete Press, handling their poetry series as well as the Mt.
+Tabor line of volumes devoted to the arts and aesthetics.